NotaSingleNameAvailable/LifeRPG/README.md

 - Better statistics and analytics
 - Mobile-friendly UI

-## Screenshots
+## Screenshots 🚧

-🚧🚧🚧 **Work in progress:** The screenshots below represent an early development stage of LifeRPG and are only included to showcase current progress.
+**Work in progress:** The screenshots below represent an early development stage of LifeRPG and are only included to showcase current progress.
 The UI is still under active development and will be significantly improved.
-Additional features, polish, animations, and improvements will be added as development continues.🚧🚧🚧
+Additional features, polish, animations, and improvements will be added as development continues.

 ![Screenshot 1](Screenshots/1.png)